-During fiscal year 2018, based on discussions with the Audit & Risk Committee of the Board which acts on behalf of the members, management determined that the "Funds provided by members" represents the portion of net operating results that have been distributed in cash to members as partial settlements.
-Accordingly, the "Funds provided by members" should be netted against the "Amounts due from members" given the legal right of offset and the settlement of such balances on a net basis.
-This change has been made prospectively effective November 1, 2017.
-The amount shown in the Statement of Amounts Due from Members, as "Cumulative surplus settled with members," is the portion of the net operating results that have been settled with members.
+The "Funds held by members" and "Funds provided by members" are netted against the "Amounts due from members" respectively given the legal right of offset and the settlement of such balances on a net basis.
+The amount shown in the Statement of Amounts Due from Members, as "Cumulative surplus settled with members" is the portion of the net operating results that have been settled with members.

-(g) Funds held by members
+(g) Funds held by members and funds provided by members

-When transfers of total paid losses, paid expenses, and administrative expenses exceed total premiums transferred to the members within an RSP, a net cash outflow is charged to the members and the amount paid is accounted for as "Funds provided by members."
+When the total premiums transferred from the members exceed the aggregate of paid losses, expenses and administrative expenses, a net cash inflow is credited to the members and the amount received is accounted for as "Funds held by members".
 This represents a partial settlement (cash items only) of net operating income.

-For the year ended October 31, 2018 (in thousands of Canadian dollars)
+For the year ended October 31, 2019 (in thousands of Canadian dollars)